 Our administrative officer cover letter sample illustrates what you might include in the middle part.

-Anticipating the needs of diverse colleagues requires a curious mind, a commercial brain and the patience of a saint.
-My efficiencies ensured a 15% reduction in production time, meaning that actors were out on set rather than waiting around for the latest prop in their trailers.
+Five years of film administration experience on sets across the world has taught me the importance of planning five steps ahead.
+Anticipating the needs of such diverse colleagues requires a curious mind, a commercial brain and the patience of a saint.
+My efficiencies ensured a 15% reduction in production time, meaning that actors were out on set rather than waiting in their trailers for the latest prop.

-I understand that scheduling will be a big part of the Future Films position being filled, and I have carried out this same duty during two of my previous film administration roles.
+I understand that scheduling will be a big part of the role, and I have carried out this same duty during two of my previous films.
 Making sure that 150 people know what they should be doing and where they need to be at any time is no simple matter.
-On my last performance appraisal, 97% of my colleagues rated my organization skills as “excellent.”
+On my last appraisal, 97% of my colleagues rated my organization skills as “excellent.”

-An appreciation of cultural differences is critical for any international production.
-Having worked in over 25 countries, I understand that doing things “differently” will often work when your environment is different.
+An appreciation of cultural differences is critical for any international production and having worked in over 25 countries, I understand that doing things “differently” will often work when your environment is different.

-A deft touch is needed for the conclusion (final paragraph) to come across as persuasive but not pushy.
-Reading this far means the recruiter has stayed with your strongest arguments for being a great job candidate.
-Ideally, you’ve made a case that’s convincing, but with room for wanting to learn more.
+A deft touch is needed for the conclusion to seem persuasive but not pushy.
+Reading this far means the recruiter has stayed with your strongest arguments.
+Ideally, with your office admin cover letter you’ve made a case that’s convincing, but with room for wanting to learn more.

 What’s left for the final paragraph of your cover letter is to end on a confident, upbeat note that nudges hiring managers in the direction of getting back to you.
 It must gently, but firmly, beg not to be ignored by encouraging a response.